Highlands club was badly hit during Storm Ciaran at the end of October

-Fortrose & Rosemarkie sets up emergency fund as costal erosion becomes 'major issue'
+Fortrose & Rosemarkie sets up emergency fund as coastal erosion becomes 'major issue'

 An emergency fund has been set up by one of Scotland’s oldest golf courses in a bid to tackle “major issues with coastal erosion and damage to the links”.